-You can add up to 2 cups of baking to your bathtub for the perfect soak, but feel free to adjust this to your preferences.
+You can add up to 2 cups of baking soda to your bathtub for the perfect soak, but feel free to adjust this to your preferences.
 You can also do a couple things to totally prep your body to make the most of the bath, too.

-There’s no reason that you shouldn’t light a few candles, put on some tunes and make it a super blissful experience, either!
-If you’re a fan of bath bombs, but find the added fragrance and color just too much for your skin, baking soda is a great alternative (plus, it’s actually good for you!)
+There’s no reason that you shouldn’t light a few candles, put on some tunes, and make it a super blissful experience, either!
+If you’re a fan of bath bombs but find the added fragrance and color just too much for your skin, baking soda is a great alternative (plus, it’s actually good for you!)

 Want to know exactly what baking soda can do for you when added to a warm bath?
 Here are my top 8 reasons why you should be doing a baking soda soak on the regular.

-8 Reasons To Add Baking Soda to Your Next Bath
+8 Reasons to Add Baking Soda to Your Next Bath

 1. Soothes Eczema